Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bayswater North has 66 active public transport stops, all of which are bus stops.
-These are served by 13 different routes that together facilitate 2,049 weekly passenger trips.
-The area's transport accessibility is considered good, with residents typically located 212 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the primary mode of transportation, used by 91% of residents.
-On average, there are 1.4 vehicles per dwelling.
+These stops are served by 13 different routes that together facilitate 2,049 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located 212 meters from the nearest stop.
+As a predominantly residential area, most commutes are outward-bound and cars remain the primary mode of transportation at 91%.
+On average, there are 1.4 vehicles per dwelling in Bayswater North.
 According to the 2021 Census, 25.1% of residents work from home, which may be influenced by COVID-19 conditions.

-The service frequency averages 292 trips per day across all routes, equating to approximately 31 weekly trips per stop.
+Across all routes, service frequency averages 292 trips per day, equating to approximately 31 weekly trips per stop.

 Frequently Asked Questions - Transport